junxit/us-congress-bills-119/metadata.md

 - 2025-04-30 — Introduced in Senate
 - 2025-04-30 — Read twice and referred to the Committee on the Judiciary. (text: CR S2716)
+- 2025-07-24 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2025-07-28 — Committee on the Judiciary.
+Reported without amendment.
+Without written report.
+- 2025-07-28 — Committee on the Judiciary.
+Reported without amendment.
+Without written report.
+- 2025-07-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 128.